Close-up of a smartphone displaying various app icons in a low-light setting.

 Step 1: I Removed Unused Apps (Digital Declutter)

-• Uninstalled or disabled apps I hadn’t used in 30–60 days
+• Disabled or uninstalled apps that I had not used for 30-60 days.

-SEO keywords used: remove unused apps Android, Android app declutter
+SEO keywords are used to Remove apps that are not used Android, Android app declutter

 Step 2: I Defined a Purpose for My Home Screen